-Q: Can I use my Linkedin headshot or other professional headshot photo for my online dating profile?
+Q: Should I use my Linkedin headshot or other professional headshot photo for my online dating profile?

 A: No, I highly urge against that.
 Typically headshots are overly photoshopped, are stiff and do not offer any insight into who you are or what you are about.
 Leave the headshots for professional situations not online dating.
 Same for modeling photos - viewers will think your photos are airbrushed and that you are trying to hard and won't appear as such in person.

-Q: Are photos with sunglasses on ok in photos?
+Q: Are my photos with sunglasses on ok to use for my profile?

 A: No, but if if you limit such photos to 1 only, ensure they are location appropriate i.e. beach, hiking trail etc., AND you have at least 3-4 other non-sunglass photos then you can let that slide.

-A: Yes, but again only if you limit these types of photos and you label who you are (no one likes playing guessing games).
+A: Yes, but again only if you limit these types of photos and you label who you are (no one likes guessing).
 Make sure others in the photos do not make you look short (especially for men) or make you look less attractive (men and women).
-Also be sure to crop excess space and people.
-It's ok to show about a 1/3 of the person (people) next to you (enough to show you have friends and enough to dismiss any doubt the person next to you is an ex).
+Crop excess space and people.

-Q: What are the absolute worst types of photos to use in an online dating site or app?
+Q: What are the absolute worst types of photos to use in an online dating profile?

-Q: How many photos should I use in my online dating profile?
+Q: What is the optimal number of photos I should use in my online dating profile?

 A: Definitely at least 3-4 photos but no more than 6.
 Typically, the more photos you post the more harshly you will be judged i.e. you are only as good looking as your worst photo.

-Q: What kind of photos should I aim to use for online dating?
+Q: What kind of photos should I aim to use for my online dating profile?

-A: Use photos that illustrate passions and hobbies, highlight some activity that can be easily be shared with a date, photos of you smiling, photos that are not overly photo-shopped i.e. portraits, modeling photos and headshots.
+A: Use photos that illustrate passions and hobbies, highlight some activity that can be easily be shared with a date, photos of you smiling/laughing, photos that are not overly photo-shopped i.e. portraits, modeling photos and headshots.
 Photos that invite questions, comments and intrigue are best (travels to international spots, local small towns and iconic destinations work well).
 Also, photos that show a variety of looks are recommended (up close, full body, different types of attire i.e. casual, after-work, formal etc.).
-Avoid photos with people who can be mistaken for exes, no snapchat photos, no neck down shots, nor car selfies, nor gym selfies, nor photos without you in them.

 Q: I feel and/or look younger than my age - is it ok to shave off a few years from my actual age?